anitharajeswari/weather_prediction/README.md

 Using Jupyter notebook
 You'll also need to know the basics of machine learning.

-Please make sure you've completed these Dataquest courses (or know the material) before trying this project:

 Python Introduction
 For Loops and If Statements